 How Permeation Grouting Works

 The goal of permeation grouting is for the selected grout to permeate the soils, binding the individual soil particles together to increase the bearing capacity and reduce mobility and permeability of the treated zone.
-CJGeo performs permeation grouting using chemical & mineral grouts, including expansive resins, non-expansive resins, colloidal silica, and acrylic grouts.
+CJGeo performs permeation grouting using chemical & mineral grouts, including expansive resins, non-expansive resins, colloidal silica, sodium silicate, and acrylic grouts.

 Prepolymer grouts tend to provide the highest compressive strengths within the treated mass.
 However prepolymers are higher viscosity, so best utilized in larger grained soils such as gravels and coarse sands.
 Acrylic grouts are suitable for use in sands, silts, and sandy/silty clays.
 They are primarily utilized to reduce soil mobility and groundwater permeability.
 Colloidal silica is nearly the viscosity of water, so is effective in sands, silts, and sandy/silty clays.
+Sodium silicate is relatively low viscosity and well suited for increasing the stability and strength of sands.

 Acrylic Grouting